kiritoprog/Aleksei-math-public/papers/README.md

-PDFs of courseworks and theses.
+PDFs of coursework, theses, and written academic work.